erp12/pyshgp/README.md

 PyshGP is nearly ready for its 1.0 release.
 The main outstanding items ares:

-- Support for vector types.
-This is present in Clojush and required for many standard benchmarks.
 - Extensive benchmarking to make sure pyshgp has the program-finding capabilities we expect from a contemporary PushGP system.
 - More feedback on the API must be gathered before we commit to not making any breaking changes.